LoneStarCoders/gitTestProjectByCevo/README.md

         //  when you click somewhere in the intellij you will see the update

         //. git fetch let you see the changes without saving into your local repository
+        //. in order to pull afer you fech you type git merge command

+        //  if you get an error when you try to push a repo you just pull and push again

+        //.
+CLONING A PROJECT
+        //  find the link of project then
+        //. on intellij go to file new and project from version control
+        //.
+        //